You are currently at our English (Global) website. We also offer a wide range of products with direct customer service in many locations worldwide.

 Because normal local temperatures vary, please keep in mind that rules may be updated or amended.
 For this reason, we advise you to confirm local laws before departing on a winter vacation abroad.

-EU laws and legislation
+EU laws and legislation Winter 2024/2025

-CountryWinter regulationsWinter periodStudded tyresMinimum tread depth
+CountryWinter regulationsWinter periodStudded tiresMinimum tread depth

 (in mm)